Planning Commission – GK Notes

 1. Properly determine the amount/numbers of raw materials, capital and human resources.

-2. Formulation of the most accurate or successful plan for using the country’s resources with properly balanced conditions.
+2. Formulation of an appropriate plan for using the country’s resources with balanced conditions.

 3. Determining the steps of the plan.